Jay Black: Early life

+Black was born in New York City and grew up in the Brooklyn neighborhood of Borough Park.
+His parents Herman and Francis (née Smith) raised him in the Orthodox Jewish tradition.
+Jay and his brother spoke Yiddish fluently.

 Career

-Jay Black was the second, and more widely known, Jay to lead the band Jay and the Americans, the first being Jay Traynor.
-Black had previously come from the doo-wop group The Empires, where he had sung lead on their 1962 lone Epic Records single "Time and a Place" b/w "Punch Your Nose" (Epic 5-9527).
-He had previously used David Black as his professional name, but changed his first name to suit the band's existing name.
-He would later bill himself as "Jay Black and the Americans" after the original band had broken up.
-The band had numerous hits, including "Come a Little Bit Closer", "Cara Mia", and "This Magic Moment".
+Jay Black was the second, and most widely known, Jay to lead the vocal group Jay and the Americans, the first being Jay Traynor and the third being Jay Reincke.
+Black had come from the doo-wop group The Empires.
+He had sung lead on their 1962 lone Epic Records single "Time and a Place" b/w "Punch Your Nose" (Epic 5-9527).
+Jay and the Americans held an audition at founding member Sandy Deanne's parents' house, where Blatt stunned them with his rendition of "Cara Mia".
+He had previously used David Black as his professional name, but changed his first name to suit the group's existing name.
+The group had numerous hits, including "Come a Little Bit Closer", "Cara Mia", and "This Magic Moment".
 The Americans split up in 1973, and Black would continue to perform, billing himself as "Jay and the Americans".
+Black performed as a vocalist on every record by Jay and the Americans made during their original run, with the exception of their first few singles and their debut album, She Cried.

+In 1966, he recorded a Yiddish song "Where Is My Village" about the Holocaust.

+In 1977, he acted as Tommy Sindardos in the 1977 made-for-television film Contract on Cherry Street, starring Frank Sinatra.